LeoFades/SweetDelights/README.md

 Finally, Sweet Delights wants the website to reflect their warm, homey brand identity and to include basic business information such as their story, contact details, opening hours, and physical location.
 They are also active on social media and would like the website to connect with their existing social platforms.
 Beyond these requests, the client emphasized that they rely on your expertise to propose features, improvements, and a structure that can support future growth.

 Listed out Requirements : https://docs.google.com/document/d/1l5RtDMOsVQj3gBPeIgkRW94fWE9JMLFzZgj9ltMY8uc/edit?usp=sharing

+### <u>Developer's Note</u>
+This is a practice because we have nothing better to do and we hate ourselves.
+Also this practice is given by ai since i asked it to become our client.